-6. Thermal sensor cable connectors (2-pin OPT\TEMP1-3)
+6. Thermal sensor cable connectors (2-pin OPT\TEMP1/2/3)

 These connectors are for temperature monitoring.
-Connect the thermal sensor cables to these connectors and place the other ends to the devices.
-The OPT\TEMP1/2/3 connectors are for the devices that you want to monitor temperature.
-The optional fans can work with the temperature sensors for a better cooling effect.
+Connect the thermal sensor cables to these connectors and place the other ends to the devices which you want to monitor temperature.
+The optional fan1/2/3 can work with the temperature sensors for a better cooling effect.